Rookout/piper/docs/installation.md

 Piper will create a webhook configuration for you, for the whole organization or for each repo you configure.

+Configure `piper.webhook.url` the address of piper that exposed with ingress.

 For organization level configure: `gitProvider.webhook.orgLevel` to `true`.

 For granular repo webhook provide list of repos at: `gitProvider.webhook.repoList`.